DreamWeave-MP/S3ctors-S3cret-St4sh/chim_2090/README.md

 ```

 Luck plays an important factor in getting those critical hits, and in preventing fumbles.
 With default settings, a relatively skilled or lucky character generally shouldn't have to worry about fumbles - just massive incoming crits from enemy combatants.

+### Flanking Damage

+When blocking, the angle between the attacker and defender's perspective is calculated.
+The result will be somewhere between 0 and 180, which is then used to calculate flanking damage.

+The blocking angle is normalized from 0-180 to 0-1.0, and if it is greater than 0.333 (60 degrees), the attack was not blocked, and the defender is not knocked down, the normalized angle difference is *added* to the total multiplier for damaged dealt.

+Tl;dr, being behind an opponent does an additional 100% damage, whereas being directly in front of them deals no additional damage.
+This is enabled by default as *typically*, the main victim of flanking attacks is actually you.

+Flanking damage is enabled by default, but may be disabled in CHIM's Damage settings page.

 ### Equipment Capacity